zendframework/zf2-documentation/docs/languages/en/modules/zend.http.client.rst

 Performing a Simple GET Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Performing simple *HTTP* requests is very easily done using the setRequest() and dispatch() methods:
+Performing simple *HTTP* requests is very easily done using the dispatch() method:

 .. code-block:: php
    :linenos: